learn-co-students/SENG-LIVE-071822-phase-1/01_Functions_&_Scope/Readme.md

         }
 ```

-- Demo Function Decoration:
+- Demo Function Declaration:
     - Declare a function that takes a book as a parameter and returns the book's price formatted to look like currency.
 Given inventory[0] the return should be '$10.00"
 - Demo Function Expressions:
-    - Create a function Expression that takes a book as a parameter and returns a string consisting of the title and author of the book.
+    - Create a function expression that takes a book as a parameter and returns a string consisting of the title and author of the book.
 Given inventory[0] the return should be 'Title: Eloquent JavaScript: A Modern Introduction to Programming by Marjin Haverbeke'
 - Demo arrow functions pt1:
     - Create an arrow function that takes a book as a parameter and returns a string noting a book is on sale.
 Given inventory[0] the return should be 'Eloquent JavaScript: A Modern Introduction to Programming by Marjin Haverbeke is on sale!'
 -  Demo arrow functions pt2: